aaryandiwan/CarSalesAnalysis/README.txt

 hey everyone this is my new project.
-Car Dealership SQL + Python Project.
+Car Dealership sales SQL + Python Project.

 Contents:-